Ttibsi/lang-speed-test/README.md

 4. Pop the first 10 off and append them to the end

 The results are written in csv format to `out/synthetic_results.csv`

+### gol test
+This runs game of life starting with the gospel glider gun and iterating 100,000 times